zdwolfe/artistic-videos-util/README.md

 # Setup
 ## Hardware/OS

-Rent something with yum, cuda, and a lot of GPU memory.
-[Amazon Linux AMI with NVIDIA GRID GPU Driver](https://aws.amazon.com/marketplace/pp/B00FYCDDTE) running on a g2.2xlarge works well (these are about $1/hour, so be careful).
+Rent something with apt-get, cuda, and a lot of GPU memory.
+[Bitfusion Ubuntu 14 TensorFlow](https://aws.amazon.com/marketplace/pp/B01EYKBEQ0) running on a g2.2xlarge works well (these are about $1/hour, so be careful).
+This has Cuda and cuDNN pre-installed which are somewhat tedious to configure so it's worth the few cents.

 ## Installation